ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ten-caregiver-spaces.md

 2. **A Space for Creativity**: Creativity can be extremely important, however you define it.
 The loss of time or access to a required physical space for creativity is significant.
 3. **A Space to Escape**: Sometimes getting away can mean reading a book.
 Sometimes getting away means physically getting away.
 4. **A Space to Grow**: We are all lifelong learners.
 Some people really want to learn new things and develop in new ways, and they need a space to do that.
 This includes online learning and other educational opportunities.
 5. **A Space to Play**: Caregivers need to have fun.
 Everybody needs to have fun, but it sometimes gets described a little differently when you're a caregiver.
-You need a space to have fun in reasonable frequency.
+You need a space to have fun regularly.
 6. **A Space for Pride (Good for Me)**: While people don't like to complain, they do need a place to say “poor me.”
 A place to be proud of oneself and say “good for me, I did a good job.”
-This is well-suited to being a meditation practice or a journaling practice.
+This is well-suited to a meditation practice or a journaling practice.
 7. **A Space to Relax**: It's hard when people who care about us tell us to just relax and kick back, which we tend not to be able to do except in exhaustion after a long day.
 In truth, kicking back and relaxing, like sitting out on a patio reading a book, is helpful.
 8. **A Space for Self-Care**: A space for explicit self-care is important because, in the gestalt, all these spaces are in the service of self-care.
-This includes getting your hair cut, getting a pedicure (that's a big one I like), and making sure you go to your dentist and physician regularly the way you usually did before caregiving.
+This includes getting your hair cut, getting a pedicure (that's a big one I like), and making sure you go to your dentist and physician regularly the way you usually did before becoming a Caregiver.
 9. **A Space to Share (Interests, Experiences, Altruism)**: We need a space to be sociable and to share interests with others.
 This often requires a community.
-Sharing your interests with others helps ward off loneliness.
+Sharing your interests with others, and helping others, serves to ward off loneliness.
-10. **A Space for Spirituality**: If there’s a religious affiliation, an accessible physical space for spirituality is necessary.
+10. **A Space for Spirituality**: If there’s a religious affiliation, an accessible physical space for spirituality is necessary to help us navigate the challenges of caregiving with resilience, and identify what kinds of support we need with greater specificity.

 These spaces are crucial for maintaining our well-being and effectiveness as Caregivers.
 Recognizing and creating these spaces can help us navigate the challenges of caregiving with more resilience and support.

-## ACTIVITY
+## Activity

 For you, if you’re a Caregiver, or for someone in your circle of care who is a Caregiver.

-## 10 Spaces
+### 10 Spaces

 - A space to complain
 - A space for creativity